abea3costa/Portfolio/README.md

 - Source: JustIT Data Technician Bootcamp: [Videogame Sales](Day_2_Gaming_Sales.twbx)

 ## Methodology
-- Visualisation: The dashboard features several visualizations, such as line charts and several bar charts, to showcase the number of video game releases over time, global and european sales trends, and the most profitable video games, genres, and platforms (e.g., PS2, Wii, Nintendo DS, etc.).
+- Visualisation: The dashboard features several visualizations, such as line charts, bar charts and a column chart, to showcase the number of video game releases over time, global and european sales trends, and the most profitable video games, genres, and platforms (e.g., PS2, Wii, Nintendo DS, etc.).
 - User-Friendly Interface: The dashboard is designed with a user-friendly interface, ensuring easy navigation and accessibility.
 - Customizable: The dashboard is highly customizable, allowing users to add or modify charts and tables based on specific changes in data.